timsutton/vagrant-bsdpy/README.md

 This will provision the VM and rsync over the contents of the NBI directory.
 The `rsync` synced folders are used as opposed to the VM providers' shared folder mechanism, because of issues using Linux's kernel NFS server on these shared folder filesystems.

 When it's done, start the server.
-In this example, I'm listening on the `eth1` device (which is a bridged public interface), and specifying the NFS protocol.
+In this example, I'm listening on the `eth1` device (which is a bridged public interface), and specifying the NFS protocol:

 `vagrant ssh -c "sudo /vagrant/bsdpy/bsdpserver.py --iface eth1 --proto nfs"`

-You can tail the logfile also:
+You can also tail the logfile:

 `vagrant ssh -c "tail -f /var/log/bsdpserver.log"`

+When you make updates to an NBI, you can sync them over manually:

+`vagrant rsync`

+or have Vagrant poll for changes:

+`vagrant rsync-auto`